1. Home

 Steps to Determine the Cause of Heel Pain

 A proper diagnosis is the cornerstone of effective heel pain management.
-You can expect your healthcare providers to conduct a thorough medical history and physical examination, perform imaging tests (such as X-rays, ultrasound, or MRI), and occasionally ordering blood tests to rule out other underlying conditions.
+Your healthcare providers will conduct a thorough medical history and physical examination, perform imaging tests (such as X-rays, ultrasound, or MRI), and occasionally order blood tests to rule out other underlying conditions.

 Preparing for a doctor’s appointment can help you make the most of your visit, ensuring you receive an accurate diagnosis for your heel pain and get the most out of your consultation.
 Here are a few tips to help you get ready for your appointment.